GreptimeTeam/docs/docs/user-guide/continuous-aggregation/usecase-example.md

     time_window,
     bucket_size;
 ```

+The query aggregates data from the `ngx_access_log` table into the `ngx_distribution` table.
+It computes the total number of logs for each status code and packet size bucket (bucket size of 10, as specified by `trunc` with a second argument of -1) within each time window.
+The `date_bin` function groups the data into one-minute intervals.
+Consequently, the `ngx_distribution` table is continuously updated, offering real-time insights into the distribution of packet sizes per status code.

 Now that we have created the flow task, we can insert some data into the source table `ngx_access_log`: